Patient-Matched and Bio-integrative Orthopedic Implant Solutions

 Fully Resorbable Bone Graft Substitutes with Structural Support

-Ossiform® is developing P3D Bone, a new generation of bio-integrative bone implants.
-The P3D Bone is printed with a tailored mix of cancellous and cortical components to enable strong fusion while meeting the specific structural demands of diversified applications.
+Ossiform® is developing a new generation of bio-integrative bone graft substitutes.
+The P3D Bone is printed with a tailored mix of cancellous and cortical components to facilitate fusion while meeting the specific structural demands of diversified applications.
 The result is a more natural implant in terms of both material, shape, and structure.

 The P3D Bone illustrations shown on this site are intended to demonstrate potential use cases.
 Products are not cleared by the regulatory authorities and are therefore not approved for sale.